• Skip to main content

 To serve

-• extra parmesan cheese freshly grated.
+• extra pecorino cheese freshly grated. (or parmesan).

 Instructions

 • Turn the heat off.
-Carefully add the cream and parmesan cheese and stir for 1-2 minutes until combined and slightly thickened.
-Add the spinach leaves, stirring until the leaves have wilted.
+Carefully add the cooking cream and grated cheese and stir for 1-2 minutes, until the cheese has mostly melted.

 Notes